 An exciting new venture in systems medicine.

-Has long been championed by pioneers such as Dr Daniel Hausman, who advocates a ‘look under the hood’ methodology.
+The 'gut-first' approach that we are following has long been championed by pioneers such as Dr Daniel Hausman, who advocates a ‘look under the hood’ methodology.

 "The process, and the outcome, can be likened to the metamorphosis from caterpillar to butterfly."